Dhanwanth-Kishan-S/Card-Game/README.md

 1. *Start the Game:* Click on any card to flip it over and reveal the emoji.
 2. *Find Pairs:* Continue flipping cards to find matching pairs of emojis.
-3. *Win the Game:* The game ends when all pairs have been matched.
+3. *Win the Game:* Try to match all the pair of cards within 45s.If timer reaches O second the game stops..Hit restart and play again.

 ## Technologies Used